Bringing Rosemary home will be a lifesaver as it offers numerous health benefits and aesthetic beauty, filling your space with its sweet smell.

 Rosemary is a herbaceous plant that is loaded with a lot of essential nutrients.

-Rosemary is also a source of phytochemicals which are important in fighting many diseases and acts pivotal in improving eye and liver health.
+Rosemary is also a source of phytochemicals that are important in fighting many diseases and acts pivotal in improving eye and liver health.

 Not only that, but Rosemary also contains thiamin, folate, riboflavin, pantothenic acid, and niacin.

-For more details, let us look below for the nutrient content in 100 grams of Rosemary.
+For more details, look below for the nutrient content in 100 grams of Rosemary according to USDA.

 2. Inflammation Reduction